 Chives are related to onions and are part of the allium family, so your infused chive oil will have a lovely onion-garlic flavor that makes it a favorite for salad dressings.
 I’ve also used them in chive salt, which is an herbal-infused salt.
 That tasted great on my sweet potato french fries recipe.

 - 1/2 cup of extra virgin olive oil

 - 1/2 cup washed, chopped fresh chives

 Rinse the chives under cool, running water.
 Chop coarsely.
 Add the chopped chives and olive oil to a blender and process until smooth.
 Strain the mixture through cheesecloth and retain the oil.
 Discard the chive solids.
-Pour the strained oil mixture into an airtight container of glass or plastic and refrigerate. until you are ready to use.
-Let the oil come to room temperature before serving.
+Pour the strained oil mixture into an airtight glass container.
+Store at room temperature for up to two months.

 Jeanne Grunert is a certified Virginia Master Gardener and the author of several gardening books.
 Her garden articles, photographs, and interviews have been featured in The Herb Companion, Virginia Gardener, and Cultivate, the magazine of the National Farm Bureau.
 She is the founder of The Christian Herbalists group and a popular local lecturer on culinary herbs and herbs for health, raised bed gardening, and horticulture therapy.